nsprng/docker-viber/README.md

   --privileged user/viber:latest
 ```

-> Note: host folder for downloads (/home/user/viber/downloads in example) should be owned by user with UID=7777.
+> Note: host folder for downloads (/home/user/viber/downloads in example) should be owned by user with the same UID as user "viber" created in Dockerfile.